Key Concepts

 **Measurement:** measurement represents the implementation of how dimension usage is measured, collected and tracked. *As an example, a dimension called Processing Time (Minutes) for a machine learning SaaS application needs a measurement to define how Paigo calculates the running time in the SaaS infrastructure (such as GPU running in a Kubernetes Pod) and the frequency for Paigo to sample the running time (such as every 30 seconds).*

-A database SaaS business manages an offering called "Developer Plan" that charges $0.5/hour for compute time and $0.08/GB for data stored.
+A CRM SaaS business manages an offering called "Basic Plan" that charges $1.30/email sent and $10/Seat.
 A customer called John Doe subscribes to this plan.
 These relationship is illustrated in the diagram below.

 Each of the dimension in the above diagram may have a measurement assigned so that the usage can be measured, collected and tracked.
 The full picture is illustrated in the diagram below.